mickmcc/node-calcost/README.md

 `calcost` is a Node.js module which allows you to define time-based rules for calculating the cost of resource usage.
-The module provides `CostRule` objects which are used to define the rules and constraints.
+The module provides `CostRule` objects which are used to define the rules and their constraints.
 Several rules can be defined for a resource and then used to calculate the cost of using the resource.

-`calcost` is based on functionality which is provided by the `caltime` module.

 ## Example Use Case

 A compute resource has variable costs.
 The resource costs more to use during peak times and costs significantly less during the off-peak times.
-Multiple `CostRule` objects are defined to cover the peak period: Monday - Friday, 8am - 8pm.
+Multiple `CostRule` objects are defined to cover the peak periods: Monday-Friday, 8am-8pm.
-A single other `CostRule` object is defined to cover all non-peak times.
+Other `CostRule` objects are defined to cover all non-peak times.

 Calculating the cost of a user's usage then requires creating `DateSpan` objects for each interval of time during which the user has used the resource.
 An array containing these `DateSpan` objects is then passed to each `CostRule` for the peak times.
-This calculates the cost of resource usage during peak times.
+Each `CostRule` object determines if any of the `DateSpan` objects time intervals do overlap with any interval for which it is configured to allocate costs.
+The cost is allocated to each overlapping `DateSpan` and then the method `totalCost()` returns the total cost and arrays representing the overlapping (used) time intervals and any remainder time intervals for which costs have not been allocated.

-If there are any remaining `DateSpan` objects, which have not been used to allocate costs, these are passed to the non-peak `CostRule` object.
+If there are any remaining `DateSpan` objects, which have not been used to allocate costs, these are passed to the non-peak `CostRule` objects.
 This non-peak cost is added to the peak cost to generate the total cost of using the compute resource.